 Global thermosteric sea level rise, defined as the rise in sea level due to thermal expansion of the ocean, is much slower to react to the increased radiative forcing than surface temperature.
-The year 3000 thermosteric sea level rise (relative to 1800) ranges between 0.9 m for the 1275 GtC scenarios to 2.7 m for the 5275 GtC PULSE scenario (Fig. 5).
-Though thermosteric sea level rise shows sensitivity to emission rate in the short term (with faster emission rates yielding a faster initial sea level rise), the curves slowly converge over the course of the simulation, such that even in the 5275 GtC simulations, there is only a 0.08 m difference between the SLOW and PULSE 5 simulations by the year 3000.
-The small difference is due to the millennial response timescale of the deep ocean to changes in radiative forcing.
+The year-3000 thermosteric sea level rise (relative to 1800) ranges from 0.9 m for the 1275 Gt C scenarios to 2.7 m for the 5275 Gt C PULSE scenario (Fig. 5).
+Though thermosteric sea level rise shows sensitivity to the emission rate for centuries after emissions cease (with faster emission rates yielding a faster initial sea level rise), the curves slowly converge over the course of the simulation, such that even in the 5275 Gt C simulations there is only a 0.08 m difference between the SLOW and PULSE simulations by the year 3000.